Pittsburgh-NEH-Institute/Institute-Materials-2017/schedule/week_2/week_2_day_3_plan.md

 ## 4:00–5:30: Review

 We’ll end each day with a request for feedback, based on a general version of the day’s outcome goals, and we’ll try to adapt on the fly to your responses.
-Please complete [# Week 2, Day 3 feedback](week_2_day_3_feedback.md) (just copy and paste it into a plain-text document) and email your response to Kaylen at [kaylensanders@pitt.edu](mailto:kaylensanders@pitt.edu) with the subject heading “# Week 2, Day 3 feedback”.
+Please complete [Week 2, Day 3 feedback](week_2_day_3_feedback.md) (just copy and paste it into a plain-text document) and email your response to Kaylen at [kaylensanders@pitt.edu](mailto:kaylensanders@pitt.edu) with the subject heading “Week 2, Day 3 feedback”.